GfSE/CASCaDE-Pages/results/index.md

 product lifecycle from end to end.
 A controlled vocabulary and a common context for so far partial product data are in focus.

-Major ideas behind the RfP are explained <a href="../files/documents/2024-12%20CASCaDE-Introduction%20OMG.pdf" target="_blank" >here</a> and the RfP itself ist published on the <a href="https://www.omg.org/cgi-bin/doc?mantis/24-12-03.pdf" target="_blank" >OMG website</a>.
+Major ideas behind the RFP are explained <a href="../files/documents/2024-12%20CASCaDE-Introduction%20OMG.pdf" target="_blank" >here</a> and the RFP itself ist published on the <a href="https://www.omg.org/cgi-bin/doc?mantis/24-12-03.pdf" target="_blank" >OMG website</a>.

+Members of prostep ivip and GfSE have prepared the RFP document in the past months.

 As a next step, a submission team for a standard will be formed.
 The associations GfSE, prostep ivip and VDA have agreed to sponsor the effort.
 The team is looking for further funding to